Cam Newton Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 - He also has 225 rushing yards on 46 carries with five touchdowns, averaging 37.5 yards per game.

-- The Panthers have thrown the ball in 56.8% of their plays from scrimmage this year while running the ball 43.2% of the time.
-This offensive attack ranks 26th in the NFL in points scored.
+- The Panthers, who rank 26th in the NFL in points scored, have attempted a pass 56.8% of the time while running the football 43.2% of the time.

-- Newton has attempted seven of his 126 passes in the red zone, accounting for 6.5% of his team's red zone plays.
+- Newton has thrown seven passes in the red zone this season, 6.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Newton's matchup with the Saints.